-WHEN: This group meets on the second Thursday of every other month.
+WHEN: This group meets on the second Thursday of the month.
 If you plan on attending, please let us know!
 You can call or text 413-544-5922, or email firstname.lastname@example.org.

 Additionally, most parents who have chosen to terminate for medical reasons also attend our regular monthly bereavement meeting, and have found this setting to be equally supportive.

 WHERE: Florence Arts and Business Building, 140 Pine Street, Room 2B (basement level).
 (There is plenty of free parking behind the building.)

 WHAT: This group is free and open to all families who have experienced the agonizing decision to end a pregnancy because of a life-limiting prenatal diagnosis.
 Each of you know that this type of loss is particularly complicated.
 In addition to grief for the baby, many people struggle with additional guilt, fear of judgment, and trauma.

 Lindsey Rothschild: I had to say goodbye to my twin daughters, Flora and Bea, both of whom received catastrophic diagnoses.
 The devastating grief compounded with the trauma of trying to make sense of everything in a short period of time and having to make the most heart breaking of decisions of my life are experiences that have forever changed me.
 Learning to find a new normal has been a difficult journey and one that I can't even imagine without the support network of Empty Arms.
 The gift my twins have given me is the ability to walk this road with others.
 I’m so honored to be a co-facilitator of the TFMR group.
 It is a great privilege to make space for families facing this devastating loss and to be able to connect from a place of understanding.